 Common Bike Camera Mounting

-I have my camera in 4 common setups on my bike:
+I have my camera in 4 typical setups on my bike:

 Handlebar-mounted